 In some circumstances, Part A can assist with services like hospice or home health care.
 Contact your doctor to see if you fall into a qualifying category.

 Most people are automatically enrolled in Medicare Part A when they turn 65 as long as they’re receiving Social Security benefits.
-They can also receive Part A premium-free in most circumstances if they paid Medicare taxes while working.
+They can also receive Part A premium-free in most circumstances if they paid taxes associated with the Medicare program while working.

 If you elect not to receive Social Security benefits, you won’t be automatically enrolled at age 65.
 Depending on when you were born, 65 may not be your full retirement age.
 Instead, you may need to wait to begin receiving full retirement benefits.
 If you’re not at your full retirement age, but want Original Medicare, you’ll have to apply for Medicare benefits separately.